-August 23, 2011: United Airlines says it will hand out 11,000 iPads for its pilots.
-It’s the largest rollout yet of Apple tablets as a replacement for the weighty flight bags previously carried by pilots.
+August 23, 2011: United Airlines says it will hand out 11,000 iPads to its pilots.
+It’s the largest rollout yet of Apple tablets as a replacement for the weighty flight bags previously carried by aircrews.

 Going paperless saves around 16 million sheets of paper each year, the equivalent of 1,900 trees not cut down.
-The weight difference between the 1.5-pound iPad and the 40-pound flight bag also saves 326,000 gallons of jet fuel per year!
+Even better, the weight difference between the 1.5-pound iPad and the 40-pound flight bag saves 326,000 gallons of jet fuel per year!

 United Airlines wasn’t the first airline to adopt the iPad.
 Delta Air Lines was technically the first a couple of weeks earlier, although it only tested 22 devices total.

 “The paperless flight deck represents the next generation of flying,” said Capt.
 Fred Abbott, United’s senior vice president of flight operations, in a press release outlining the plan to distribute iPads to all United and Continental Airlines pilots.
 “The introduction of iPads ensures our pilots have essential and real-time information at their fingertips at all times throughout the flight.”

 The iPads come loaded with Jeppesen Mobile FliteDeck, an industry app featuring interactive, data-driven navigation information and worldwide geo-referenced terminal charts.
 The app replaces flight manuals that contain around 12,000 sheets of paper per pilot.

 Seeing the iPad find real-world applications in the commercial sector seemed heartwarming at the time.
 Especially since the Mac always struggled to make this kind of impact.